Street racing: Italy

 Most of cars involved in these events were the infamous 'Bare con le ruote', which means 'coffin on wheels', such as the Fiat Punto GT, the Fiat Uno turbo, the Peugeot 106, the Renault Clio Williams and the Renault 5 Turbo.
 In the early 2000s, many people were seriously injured or killed during street races.
 In May 2000, two men driving a stolen BMW lost control of their vehicle during a street race and hit a large crowd, killing a 24-year-old woman.
 In October 2002, a man named Angelo Giugliano was killed after being hit by two cars involved in a street race in Rome.

 In the 2010s, track days at the Autodromo Nazionale di Monza become more popular with car enthusiasts with burnouts in the tunnel attracting many spectators.
 Many cars performing burnouts are streetracing vehicles.
-In the late 2010s and early 2020s legal car meetings become popular in Italy.
-Injuries are still prevalent, such as the BMW driver who hit a crowd and injured some people in Turin in November 2018.
+In the late 2010s and early 2020s, legal car meetings became popular in Italy.
+Injuries are still prevalent, such as a BMW driver who hit a crowd and injured some people in Turin in November 2018.
 Street racing is still popular in Italy, and can divided into highway street racers and Tōge racers.

-Modern hot hatches such as Abarth 500 and Ford Fiesta ST are popular among street racers, but also 1990s and 2000s Japanese and French cars are very common, especially on narrow mountains touges, using Group N car parts and removing interior parts for saving some weight.
+Modern hot hatches such as Abarth 500 and Ford Fiesta ST are popular among street racers, but 1990s and 2000s Japanese and French cars are also very common, especially on narrow mountains touges, using Group N car parts and removing interior parts for saving some weight.